Mariah Carey Congratulates Ex Nick Cannon On His New Son

 “Mariah has been aware of the baby for a while now and she congratulated him.”

-Cannon reportedly told both of his other children – five-year-old twins: son Moroccan, and daughter Monroe – that they now have a new sibling.
-According to reports, Mariah Carey and Cannon continue raising their two children as two healthy adults with separate lives.
+Cannon reportedly told both of his other children – 5-year-old twins: son Moroccan and daughter Monroe – that they now have a new sibling.
+According to reports, Mariah Carey and Cannon continue raising their children as two healthy adults with separate lives.

 Mariah Carey squashed accusations about a possible custody battle against Nick Cannon https://t.co/t1awPmnsfD pic.twitter.com/RQPbfC2bR9